Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

-In our financial model, Year 0 is designated for acquisition costs because, at this point, no other income or expenses have yet been accrued.
+In the financial model, Year 0 is designated for acquisition costs because, at this point, no other income or expenses have yet been accrued.
 This represents the precise moment the property is purchased.I entered the purchase price in the property purchase column and, since it was an expense, I recorded it as a negative amount.I also applied a custom format to add "Year" text before the 0.
 ```
    "Year" 0
 ```